Refer a Patient

 Leadership should also establish burnout prevention and wellness committees to review practices and foster change to improve the work environment, team, and culture.

-Placing a priority on preventing and reducing healthcare worker burnout allows healthcare professionals to take better care of themselves, their peers, and their patients.
+Placing a priority on reducing and preventing burnout in healthcare allows healthcare professionals to take better care of themselves, their peers, and their patients.
 If you are experiencing healthcare worker burnout, reach out to a professional for support.

 Ready to refer a patient?